-On all of South Point Hemp’s product labels, you will see a strain name.
+On all of South Point Hemp’s strain specific tincture labels, you will see a strain name.
 This name is not to be confused with flavor as Cherry Wine, for instance, will not taste like Cherry Wine.
 That is the strain of hemp plant that product is derived from.
 Outside of some subtle flavor and smell differences, all of our products essentially taste the same.
-Obviously, this discussion does not pertain to the chocolates nor the fruit chews.
+This discussion does not pertain to the chocolates nor the fruit chews.

 Cherry Wine - The Cherry Wine strain is said to have a complex cherry floral frame, layered with musky pine skunk overtones, and hints of sharp cheddar cheese and black pepper undertones.
 Cherry Wine has been described as "earthy and flowery."

 Dominant terpenes include Farnesene, Limonene, Myrcene, Linalool, and Caryophyllene.

 Of our strains, Cherry Wine has the highest CBD content, but it is going to be best known for the terpene Caryophyllene.
 Caryophyllene has been known to have analgesic properties, along with amplifying the potential to decrease inflammation.

 Mountain Blizzard - The Mountain Blizzard strain can be described as a powerful, sweet-spicy mixture of clove, red wine, and lemon.

 Dominant terpenes include Myrcene, Caryophyllene, Linalool, and Pinene.